JaneWen23/MyGarden/README.md

 5. operations from workspace to index

+    the operations are add, remove (rm), and move (mv). after the operation, your files are in "staged" status.

     5.1. add

     this should be very familiar to you; just remember to use "git add -i".